-Seattle getting massive commercial drydock from South Korea in Vigor Industrial’s $20M deal
+Seattle getting massive commercial dry dock from South Korea in Vigor Industrial’s $20M deal

 - Kirkland couple dead in apparent murder-suicide

-The newest drydock measures 640 feet long — twice the length of the Seahawks field just across the Duwamish Waterway from Harbor Island — and 116 feet wide, and can lift 20,000 tons.
+The newest dry dock measures 640 feet long — twice the length of the Seahawks field just across the Duwamish Waterway from Harbor Island — and 116 feet wide and can lift 20,000 tons.

-Vigor said it will be the largest commercial facility of its kind in the region, surpassing one of its existing drydocks at Harbor Island.
-The Puget Sound Naval Shipyard in Bremerton also operates a large drydock for federal projects.
+Vigor said it will be the largest commercial facility of its kind in the region, surpassing one of its existing dry docks at Harbor Island.
+The Puget Sound Naval Shipyard in Bremerton also operates a large dry dock for federal projects.

-Vigor said it will spend $20 million buying the drydock and transporting it to Seattle from Tongyeong, on the southern coast of South Korea, more than 5,000 miles away.
+Vigor said it will spend $20 million buying the dry dock and transporting it to Seattle from Tongyeong, on the southern coast of South Korea, more than 5,000 miles away.
 Vigor declined to name the seller.

-South Korea’s shipping industry has been in turmoil: The world’s largest shipbuilder, Daewoo Shipbuilding & Marine Engineering, has been unable to meet bond payments and is struggling to restructure, while major container carrier Hanjin Shipping collapsed into bankruptcy last year.
+South Korea’s shipping industry has been in turmoil: The world’s largest shipbuilder, Daewoo Shipbuilding & Marine Engineering Co., has been unable to meet bond payments and is struggling to restructure, while major container carrier Hanjin Shipping collapsed into bankruptcy last year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.